bradsorour/ruby-on-rails-mydiary/mydiary/README.md

 To start the server, run `rails server`.

-The running application will then be available at `http://127.0.0.1:3000/`
+The running application will then be available at http://127.0.0.1:3000/

-Adding entries to this application can be done at ` load http://localhost:3000/entries`
+Adding entries to this application can be done at http://localhost:3000/entries